sigasi/sigasi_insights/manual/tools.md

 Altera Quartus II integration
 =============================

-If you are using Altera Quartus II 12.1 , you can use Sigasi Pro as preferred HDL editor.
+If you are using Altera Quartus II 12.1 , you can use Sigasi Studio as preferred HDL editor.

-If you use the Sigasi Pro / Altera Quartus II integration, you can easily open VHDL files by double clicking on them in Quartus II.
+If you use the Sigasi Studio/ Altera Quartus II integration, you can easily open VHDL files by double clicking on them in Quartus II.
 Sigasi Pro will be aware of the entire Quartus II project, so that you can perform project-wide searches and navigation actions in Sigasi.